KULeuven-MICAS/snitch_cluster/docs/tutorial/other_tools.md

  - 2nd column is the clock cycle count.
  - 3rd column is the instruction address.
  - 4th column is the instruction.
- - 5th column are the arguments for the instruction.
+ - 5th column is the arguments for the instruction.
- - 6th column are comments to indicate has happend.
+ - 6th column is the comments section to indicate what has happened.

  You can see comments that indicate load operations of the load-store unit of the Snitch core.
 For example: